Guide to buying a used RV

 – Durable sidewalls for heavy-duty strength

-When you purchase the Bridgestone Dueler H/T 685, you can rest assured that you’re choosing a tire that will last for many years to come.
+When you purchase the Bridgestone Dueler H/T 685, you can rest assured that you’re choosing a tire that will last many years.
 It starts at $160 per tire.

-Now, let’s get back to the checklist for buying a used RV.
+Now, let’s return to the checklist for buying a used RV.

 Electrical problems are all too common in motorhomes, especially older ones.
-You’ll need to check all of the various appliances and connections to understand what you’re working with.
+You’ll need to check the various appliances and connections to understand what you’re working with.

-We recommend testing light switches, kitchen appliances, the air conditioning, and any power buttons – including the ones that trigger exterior lights, levelers, and water heaters and pumps.
+We recommend testing light switches, kitchen appliances, air conditioning, and any power buttons – including the ones that trigger exterior lights, levelers, water heaters, and pumps.

 Next up on our used RV inspection checklist is a step many shoppers don’t take – and that’s a mistake.
-A damaged roof on a used RV can cause you a lot of pain later on down the road.
+A damaged roof on a used RV can cause you much pain later on down the road.

-Ask the seller’s permission, then climb up on the RV’s roof to look for dents, possible leaks, and any areas where water is pooling.
-If you spot any of these issues, you may want to look for a motorhome that’s in better shape.
+Ask the seller’s permission, then climb up on the RV’s roof to look for dents, possible leaks, and water pooling areas.
+If you spot any of these issues, you may want to look for a better-quality motorhome.

-This is a big one – especially if you don’t fully know how to inspect an RV on your own, as most of us don’t.
+This is a big one – especially if you don’t fully know how to inspect an RV independently, as most of us don’t.
 You need to understand what problems will be covered by warranty and which ones have already been addressed via maintenance and repairs in the past.

-If the seller does not have any maintenance records on hand, or if the warranty is already passed, you should request a professional RV inspection.
-You may also want to consider purchasing your own extended warranty to protect your finances, should problems manifest in the coming years.
+If the seller has no maintenance records or the warranty has already passed, you should request a professional RV inspection.
+You may also want to consider purchasing your extended warranty to protect your finances should problems manifest in the coming years.

 Finally, our last tip for buying a used RV: don’t forget to take it on a test drive before making any commitments.
-It doesn’t matter if you’re buying from a used motorhome dealership or an individual – you need to see how it rides, parks, turns, and more.
+Whether buying from a used motorhome dealership or an individual, you must see how it rides; parks turns, and more.

 There you have it – a simple but effective checklist to use when you want to buy a used RV.
 These tips will help you assess the state of the motorhome and determine what expenses it might incur in the future.

-If you wind up needing new RV tires for your motorhome, don’t hesitate to reach out to Tires Easy.
+If you need new RV tires for your motorhome, don’t hesitate to contact Tires Easy.
 We’re here to help drivers of all vehicles, including RVs, find the right tires for their needs.